thefuntastic/Unity3d-Finite-State-Machine/README.md

 # Unity3D - Simple Finite State Machine (C#)

-State machines are a very effective way to manage game state, either on your main game play object (Game Over, Restart, Continue etc) or on individual actors and NPCs (AI behaviours, Animations, etc).
+State machines are a very effective way to manage game state, either on your main game play object (Game Over, Restart, Continue etc) or UI (buttonHover, buttonPress etc) or on individual actors and NPCs (AI behaviours, Animations, etc).
 The following is a simple state machine that should work well within any Unity context.

 ## Designed with simplicity in mind

 Most state machines come from the world of C# enterprise, and are wonderfully complicated or require a lot of boilerplate code.
 State Machines however are an incredibly useful pattern in game development, administrative overhead should never be a burden that discourages you from writing good code.

 * Simple use of Enums as state definition.
-* Minimal initialization - one line of code.
+* Incredibly easy to define new states
-* Incredibly easy to add/remove states
+* Powerful driver templating to define your own state events
 * Uses reflection to avoid boiler plate code - only write the methods you actually need.
 * Compatible with Coroutines.
 * Tested on iOS and Android

 ## Usage

-An example project is included (Unity 5.0) to show the State Machine in action.
+An example project is included (Unity 2018.3.7) to show the State Machine in action.

 To use the state machine you need a few simple steps